-- 85. The prescribed business' compliance review policy must make provision for a review of the following elements to ensure their appropriateness and effectiveness: - the procedures surrounding the products/services offered by the prescribed business; - the CDD requirements in place for establishing a new business relationship or undertaking an occasional transaction; - staff screening and training; and - monitoring compliance arrangements.
+- 85. The prescribed business' compliance review policy must make provision for a review of the following elements to ensure their appropriateness and effectiveness: - the procedures surrounding the products/services offered by the prescribed business; - the CDD requirements in place including where provided through the use of any electronic method or system for establishing a new business relationship or undertaking an occasional transaction; - staff screening and training; and - monitoring compliance arrangements.